What is Agentic AI?

 In addition, workflow-focused agents are the masterminds of automation.
 They intelligently generate and execute workflows across applications, autonomously identify the right APIs, determine the optimal sequence, and flawlessly fulfill user requests.

 Another compelling feature is the ability to integrate external agents that were not originally built on the platform.
 This flexibility allows companies to continuously innovate, incorporating new technologies without disrupting the existing system.
-It’s about fostering an ecosystem where all components work harmoniously, driving superior outcomes across the board.
+It’s about fostering an ecosystem where all AI agents operate as a system of agents and work harmoniously, driving superior outcomes across the board.

-The agents in agentic AI can be categorized into four types:
+These AI agents can be categorized into four types:

 • Generative Information Retrieval Agents: Agents for knowledge serving less-regulated environments/topics.